 I have no advice on how to stop this but just know that it is there and we are worse off when we don’t talk about it.
 So don’t feel like you are alone.
-I’m an impostor, she’s an impostor, you’re an impostor, we are all impostors, let’s just do the dame thing already.
+I’m an impostor, she’s an impostor, you’re an impostor, we are all impostors, let’s just do the damned thing already.

 You Might Cry and That’s Ok, Ask For Help When You Need It

 On that note, I also cried a lot in the early days of my PhD.
-I mean a lot, this might be surprising to my friends but I wept.
-I wanted things done better and faster and I had jerks that just didn’t like my work for no reason (or because they were in a dick measuring contest with my advisors).
+I mean a lot, this might be surprising to my friends, but I wept.
+I wanted things done better and faster, and I had jerks that just didn’t like my work for no reason (or because they were in a dick measuring contest with my advisors).
 It was all very frustrating.
-Plus working constantly with tight deadlines can make anyone stressed out and isolates you from your peers.
-This happens to a lot of people and it’s ok.
-If you can avoid the mental health pitfalls before they happen you will be better off for it.
+Plus constantly working with tight deadlines can make anyone stressed out and isolates you from your peers.
+This happens to a lot of people, and it’s ok.
+If you can avoid the mental health pitfalls before they happen, you will be better off for it.
 For me, I had to give myself permission to weep like my world was falling apart every few weeks and it kept me sane.
 As Tina Fey said in her autobiography, Bossypants

 Some people say, “Never let them see you cry.”
 I say, if you’re so mad you could just cry, then cry.
 It terrifies everyone.

-Frustration is common and it is ok to feel what you feel and to ask for help if you need it.
+Frustration is common, and it is ok to feel what you feel and to ask for help if you need it.
 What you don’t want to happen is have it spiral into something much worse.
 47% of graduate students are depressed and 10% report feeling suicidal.
 Talk to your advisors, talk with family and friends, use mental health services that are available on your campus.
 You are not alone.
-Your identity is more then the PhD and no matter what happens you are valuable even if you drop out or your experiment fails.
-Don’t lose hold of your perspective and make your health a priority.
+Your identity is more then the PhD, and no matter what happens you are valuable even if you drop out, or your experiment fails.
+Don’t lose hold of, your perspective and make your health a priority.

 Just Keep Failing Forward

 The path towards your PhD will have many ups and downs.
 You may start an experiment 100% certain you know the outcome only to find that you can never reproduce the pre-test results.
 You can spend two years developing an intricate theory only to have some dude make one comment at a presentation that tumbles all your beautiful logic to the floor.
-Every project has its failures, hopefully, yours will be small but no matter the knocks just keep failing forward.
-We stumble, make wrong assumptions, build bad models but that is how we learn and hopefully, at the end, we will contribute something to the collective of human knowledge that will leave it richer than when we came.
+Every project has its failures; hopefully, yours will be small but no matter the knocks just keep failing forward.
+We stumble, make wrong assumptions, build bad models but that is how we learn, and hopefully, in the end, we will contribute something to the collective of human knowledge that will leave it richer than when we came.